 What's happened

-A federal judge ruled that Google illegally maintained a monopoly in online search through exclusive agreements with device manufacturers.
-The U.S. Department of Justice is now considering remedies, including a potential breakup of the company.
+A federal judge ruled that Google illegally maintained a monopoly in online search, prompting the U.S. Department of Justice to consider breaking up parts of the company.
 This landmark decision could reshape the tech landscape, particularly affecting Google's lucrative contracts with Apple and others.
+The DOJ is expected to propose remedies by September 4.

 Why it matters